ogarciarevett/solidity-workshop-nft-01/README.md

-# EVM Smart Contracts
+# Solidity Workshop

-This repository contains a collection of custom smart contracts for the Ethereum Virtual Machine (EVM), primarily focused on security analysis and testing.
-It includes an NFT Marketplace and various attacker contracts.
+This repository contains a collection of ERC721A nft collection using randomness

 ## Project Structure